When someone hacks voting machines...

 Vulnerable to Hackers

-Amazon, Apple, and almost 30 other companies had Chinese chips hidden in servers 2015-2018, giving backdoor access to the Chinese
+Amazon, Apple, and almost 30 other companies had extra Chinese chips placed on servers 2015-2018, giving backdoor access to the Chinese.
+Reviewers say backdoors can be hidden better inside chips which are supposed to be there.

 Deloitte in 2017